-Time Frame: Complete at least one step every fiscal year.
-Complete zoning amendments by 2025.
+Time Frame: Complete zoning amendments by 2025.
 The City will utilize HCD sample ordinances regarding these topics to facilitate program implementation.
 Funding Source: Grant Funding.

 P-14 SB 35 Streamlining.
 The City will advertise procedures and other guidance as appropriate to specify the SB 35 streamlining approval process and standards for eligible projects, as set forth under Government Code Section 65913.4.